 In July 1963, St. Paul's Lutheran Church and School relocated from Olive Heights to the southwestern corner of Heim and Canal (see 2006 photo).59 During the mid-1960s the Olive area underwent heavy road construction.
 On October 5, 1964 the former Santa Fe Railway depot structure was razed39 due to the realignment of Orange-Olive Road and Lincoln Avenue,9 and the U.S. Post Office relocated to the new Orange Olive Center, where the post office became known as the Olive Station (see 2004 photo).52 In 1966, the First National Bank of Olive building was razed due to the realignment of Lincoln Avenue,9 and the year after that, 400 feet of the Santa Fe spur line that led to the second flour mill was retired.18

 By the end of the 1960s and in the early 1970s, the Olive community and surrounding area had significantly evolved from a rural landscape to a suburban landscape.
 To accommodate the growing number of residents, more shopping centers were constructed.
-In addition to the Orange Olive Center on Orange-Olive Road, the Olive Heights Center strip mall had been operating on Lincoln Avenue for a few years now (see 2005 photo).
+In addition to the Orange Olive Center on Orange-Olive Road, the Olive Heights Center strip mall had been operating on Lincoln Avenue for several years now (see 2005 photo).
 When Mission Clay Products Company brick yard moved to another city, The Brickyard shopping center opened in the 1970s at its former site on the corner of Lincoln and Tustin Avenue (see 2004 photo).24 All three shopping centers still exist today.
 To the immediate west of The Brickyard, Eisenhower Park was founded in 1969, encompassing the location of the original flour mill (see 2004 photo).
 The irrigation pond that had been fed by the S.A.V.I. canal became the park's lake.
 As the population in Orange County continued to grow throughout the 1970s, more housing tracts and shopping centers sprang up across the Southland.

 Olive Elementary School experienced a renaissance when its doors reopened on September 7, 1999,16 after having been closed for 15 years.
 The school remains an active part of the Orange Unified School District today (see 2004 photo).